Older Adult Advisory Commission (OAAC)

-The Older Adult Advisory Committee (OAAC), in an effort to bring information to the Older Adult population within Placer County, has initiated writing and publishing a monthly article, written by commissioners, for local publication.
+The Older Adult Advisory Commission (OAAC), in an effort to bring information to the Older Adult population within Placer County, has initiated writing and publishing a monthly article, written by commissioners, for local publication.
 The articles below have appeared in the Sentinel (Auburn), the Foresthill Messenger, and the Sun Senior News - Lincoln Hills & Roseville.
 Here is an archive of those articles for your reading and reference.

 2011-2012 Annual Report